thebigman1244/Line-Painting-Robot/README.md

 If the left motor runs slower, the robot turns left.
 If the right motor runs slower, the robot turns right.

-This steering method is commonly used in autonomous robots and mobile robotics platforms.

 GPS Navigation